A prerequisite for this course is CS-250 Algorithms.

 - Let’s remove cycles from consideration, and concentrate on paths.
 We can do so and still retain the property of having more edges from than from .
 Since , there must be at least one path with strictly more edges from than from ; it must start and end with a edge, and alternate between the sets in between.
 This path is an augmenting path with respect to .

-Therefore, there must exist an augmenting path with respect to , which is a contradiction.
+Therefore, there must exist an augmenting path with respect to .
+This proves the contrapositive, so the direction stating that no augmenting paths is maximal is proven.

 In the above, we’ve seen an algorithm for unweighted bipartite matching.
-If we’d like to generalize it to weighted bipartite matching7, we’ll have to introduce a powerful algorithmic tool: linear programming.
+If we’d like to generalize it to weighted bipartite matching8, we’ll have to introduce a powerful algorithmic tool: linear programming.

 Definition of Linear Programming